(this is a site)

 (Please mention in the check for which cause you donate).

-“Leading the fight to end hunger in Marion and Polk counties, because no one should be hungry.”
+Marion-Polk Food Share is “leading the fight to end hunger in Marion and Polk counties, because no one should be hungry,” through food distribution and root cause initiatives.

-One of the largest of 20 regional food banks in Oregon, Marion-Polk Food Share collects and distributes more than 8 million pounds of emergency food annually, providing food and support to a network of more than 100 hunger-relief partner programs offering emergency food boxes and hot meals to local people in need of food assistance.
-Marion-Polk Food Share also works to address the root causes of food and nutrition insecurity and poverty through initiatives that strive to educate, train and build self-sufficiency among low-income residents and youth, with a goal of reducing reliance upon emergency food, and improving community health.
+One of the largest of 20 regional food banks in Oregon, the Food Share provides food and support to a network of more than 100 hunger-relief partner programs.
+This network of food pantries, meal sites and produce distribution sites supplies more than 7 million meals annually to food insecure neighbors.
+The Food Share also addresses the root causes of food and nutrition insecurity and poverty through initiatives that strive to educate, train and build self-sufficiency among low-income residents and youth, with a goal of reducing reliance upon emergency food, and improving community health.
 Self-sufficiency programs include Community Gardens, Nutrition Education, Workforce Development, Youth Farm and Community Food System Projects.
-These programs help individuals to gain skills and work experience, practice leadership, learn sustainable gardening and farm management practices and receive nutrition education while growing food for themselves and the emergency supply, engaging with community volunteers and being empowered to tackle food insecurity in community-specific ways.
+These programs engage community volunteers and help individuals gain skills and work experience, practice leadership, learn sustainable gardening and farm management practices, and make better food choices.

 Our involvement: The Marty Tomberg Charitable Fund has financially supported this organization.